Four Freedoms Plaza: Fictional history

-By the time of the original Baxter Building's destruction, Reed Richards, brilliant scientist and leader of the Fantastic Four, had already begun to realize that his increasing amount of inventions and equipment was taking up all of the team's available space.
-After Kristoff Vernard sent the building into space and obliterated it, Reed had the perfect opportunity to rethink his approach to their living space.
-The result: Four Freedoms Plaza, a 1500', 100 story building of advanced composites, concrete, and glass, designed to Richards's specifications.
-The top section was built to show the numeral 4 on each side.
-Of the 100 floors, the top 50 belong to the team, while the bottom 50 belong to the former tenants of the Baxter Building.
-Reed, realizing the obvious inconvenience of a supervillain destroying your home, offered the tenants increased space under their old terms, including their 99-year leases.
+By the time of the original Baxter Building's destruction, Reed Richards realizes that his increasing amount of inventions and equipment is taking up all of the Fantastic Four's available space.
+Richards creates Four Freedoms Plaza, a 100-story building designed to his specifications.
+The top section is built to show the numeral 4 on each side.
+Of the 100 floors, the top 50 belong to the Fantastic Four, while the bottom 50 are designated to the former tenants of the Baxter Building.